temporalio/documentation/docs/java-quick-start.md

 ]
 ```

-Yes, indeed the workflow is blocked on await.
-Stack feature works for any open workflow, greatly simplifying troubleshooting in production.
+Yes, indeed the Workflow is blocked on await.
+Stack feature works for any open Workflow, greatly simplifying troubleshooting in production.
-Let's complete the workflow by sending a signal with a "Bye" greeting:
+Let's complete the Workflow by sending a signal with a "Bye" greeting:

 ```bash
 docker run --network=host --rm temporalio/tctl:1.0.0 workflow signal --workflow_id "HelloSignal" --name "updateGreeting" --input \"Bye\"
 ```

-You can make sure that workflow execution has been completed by looking at the workflow execution history:
+You can make sure that Workflow execution has been completed by looking at the Workflow execution history:

 ```bash
 docker run --network=host --rm temporalio/tctl:1.0.0 workflow showid HelloSignal
 ```

 Note that the value of the count variable was not lost during the restart.
-This is one of key features of temporal, which allows us to restore workflow state on any worker based on previous workflow events.
+This is one of key features of temporal, which allows us to restore Workflow state on any worker based on previous Workflow events.

 Also note that while a single worker instance was used for this walkthrough, any real production deployment has multiple worker instances running.
 So any worker failure or restart does not delay any
-workflow execution because it is just migrated to any other available worker.
+Workflow execution because it is just migrated to any other available worker.

 ## Query

-So far we have learned that the workflow code is fault tolerant and can update its state in reaction to external events in the form of signals.
+So far we have learned that the Workflow code is fault tolerant and can update its state in reaction to external events in the form of signals.
-Temporal provides a query feature that supports synchronously returning any information from a workflow to an external caller.
+Temporal provides a query feature that supports synchronously returning any information from a Workflow to an external caller.

-Update the workflow code to:
+Update the Workflow code to:

 ```java
   @WorkflowInterface